Deep Bandits Show-Off: Simple and Efficient Exploration with Deep Networks: Deep Contextual Bandits

-Table \ref{tab:regret_norm} quantifies the performance of \textsf{SAU-Sampling} and \textsf{SAU-UCB} in terms of cumulative regret in comparison to the 4 competing algorithms, and normalized to the performance of the \emph{Uniform} baseline, which selects actions uniformly at random. \emph{Linear-SAU-S} and \emph{Linear-SAU-UCB} in the table refer to a linear regression model using SAU-Sampling and SAU-UCB as exploration strategies, respectively. \emph{Neural-SAU-S} and \emph{Neural-SAU-UCB} refer to a neural network model trained with SGD using SAU-Sampling and SAU-UCB, respectively.
-The results in the table show that a SAU algorithm is the best algorithm in each of the 7 benchmarks in terms of minimizing cumulative regret over all samples. \emph{Neural-SAU-S} or \emph{Neural-SAU-UCB} are the best combination 6 out of 7 times, and linear regression with SAU-UCB is the best on the bandit built from the Adult dataset.
+{\bf Empirical evaluation on real-world Deep Contextual Bandit problems.} Table \ref{tab:regret_norm} quantifies the performance of \textsf{SAU-Sampling} and \textsf{SAU-UCB} in comparison to the 4 competing baseline algorithms, and normalized to the performance of the \emph{Uniform} baseline.
+These results show that a SAU algorithm is the best algorithm in each of the 7 benchmarks in terms of minimizing cumulative regret over all samples. \emph{Neural-SAU-S} or \emph{Neural-SAU-UCB} are the best combination 6 out of 7 times, and linear regression with SAU-UCB is the best on the bandit built from the Adult dataset.